Charles poses for selfies with Commonwealth Games athletes ahead of opening

 He spent half an hour chatting with competitors, joking with members of the Australian team “all the rest are terrified of the Aussies”.

-The Prince also raised smiles from the Rwanda squad, asking “accommodation good… food alright?”
+The prince also raised smiles from the Rwanda squad, asking “accommodation good… food all right?”

 He quipped with a coach from Team Wales: “Do they listen to everything you say to them – I bet they don’t go to bed on time.”